alexandr-osprey/octopusstore/README.md

 ![SingleResponsibility1](docs/images/SingleResponsibility1.jpg)

 #### O—Open/closed principle
+Services and controllers created with maximum code reusing possibily in mind.
+Base classes describe common processes, while child classes are free to extend and reuse it if needed.
-Generally the process of creating an entity is similar between different services
+For example, generally the process of creating an entity is similar between different services.
 ![OpenClosedPrinciple1](docs/images/OpenClosedPrinciple1.jpg)

 When we need to add file to storage while creating an entity (ItemVariantImageService), this general process could be easily extended while still keeping and reusing the original logic